chmone/architecture_agent/README.md

 - NO TOOLS on parent agents (avoids function calling conflicts)
 - Natural language delegation between agents

+### 🔍 AgentTool Search Pattern

+To avoid Google ADK's "Tool use with function calling is unsupported" error:
+- **search_agent**: The ONLY agent with `google_search` tool
+- Converted to AgentTool for direct use by other agents
+- Sub-agents have `search_agent_tool` in their tools list
+- No orchestrator delegation needed - agents search directly
+- This maintains ADK's constraint while enabling seamless search access

 ## 🤝 Feedback & Support

 We're constantly improving based on user feedback.
 If you: